-Objective Outcome Indicator Performance To increase Improved Reduced travel time The road is 100% complete and efficiency of road accessibility of between Garissa, Isiolo, taken over during the Financial transport along the Garissa, Isiolo, Wajir as well as Year 2019/2020 Mombasa-Nairobi- Wajir as well as Mandera Towns on the . u Addis Ababa Road Mandera towns Kenya and Ethiopia Corridor to Border points. facilitate trade and regional integration To enhance social Enhanced Increased volume of Significant development of economic population access tourists visiting tourist businesses along the road development of the to social services sites in Wajir corridor have been observed people of North and tourist sites Eastern region in northern Kenya

-Objective Outcome Indicator Performance To reduce vehicle operating cost and facilitate the transport of goods and passengers to and from the neighbouring countries.
-Reduced Increase in number of passenger service vehicles in the road Performance Reduced average vehicle operating cost
+Objective Outcome Indicator Performance To increase efficiency of road transport along the Mombasa- Nairobi-Addis Ababa Road Corridor to facilitate trade and regional integration Reduced travel time between Garissa, Isiolo, Wajir as well as Mandera Towns on the Kenya and Ethiopia Border points.
+The road is 100% complete and taken over during the Financial Year 2019/2020 To enhance social economic development of the people of North Eastern region Enhanced population access to social services and tourist sites in northern Kenya Increased volume of tourists visiting tourist sites in Wajir Significant development of businesses along the road corridor have been observed To reduce vehicle operating cost and facilitate the transport of goods and passengers to and from the neighbouring countries.
+Increase in number of passenger service vehicles in the road Reduced average vehicle operating cost

-3. CORPORATE SOCIAL RESPONSIBILITY STATEMENT/SUSTAINABILITY REPORTING
+3. Environmental and Sustainability Reporting